cloudkraftwerk/cloudkraftwerk.github.io/index.md

 # Why?

 Today, most renewable assets produce energy based on weather conditions and not based on demand.
 This leads to high imbalances in power grids which need to be balanced with more predictable and controllable coal, nuclear or gas power plants.
 Balancing the grid using conventional power plants causes high emissions and high balance energy prices.
 Costs have to be paied by volatile renewable assets and hinder their economical operations.
 We believe in a zero-emission energy system where a pool of distributed renewable assets can balance themself.
-Using cloud native IoT technologies we aggregate high volatile renewable assets and control them in real-time, based on energy demand.
+Using cloud native IoT technologies we aggregate and control volatile renewable based on real-time energy demand.

 # Features